micro-os-plus/utils-lists-xpack/README.md

 void previous (static_double_list_links* n);
 ```

+### C API

+There are no C equivalents for the C++ methods.

 ### Build & integration info

 The project is written in C++, and it is expected to be used in C++ projects.
-The source code was compiled with GCC 11, clang 12, clang 12
+The source code was compiled with GCC 11, clang 12, clang 13
-and arm-none-eabi-gcc 10, and should be warning free.
+and arm-none-eabi-gcc 11, riscv-none-elf-gcc 12 and should be warning free.

 To ease the integration of this package into user projects, there
 are already made CMake and meson configuration files (see below).